-What are your resolutions for 2017?
+What are your New Year's resolutions?

 I've done away with vague, ambitious sorts over the years like “lose this amount of weight” or “save twenty thousand dollars.”

 That is why my resolutions this year run along the lines of “touch my toes,” “join a choir,” and my favorite of all: “explore more of my own backyard.”

-I am living at home for the first time in three years and needless to say, I'm thrilled to be here.
+I am living at home for the first time in three years, and needless to say, I'm thrilled to be here.

 As I'm pretty sure I'll be hanging around Oz for some time yet, I've made it my goal to see as much of the country as possible during the next twelve months of probably limited overseas travel.

-There are many benefits to backyard travel and here are some of my favorites.
+There are many benefits to backyard travel, and here are some of my favorites.

 It gives you a greater appreciation for where you come from